Social Innovation Institute

 Click here for bios and photos from our inaugural Social Innovation Institute cohort.

-The Social Innovation Institute is made possible by generous support from The Weingart Foundation and James Irvine Foundation.
+The Social Innovation Institute was made possible by generous support from The Weingart Foundation and James Irvine Foundation.